-Guidance to Sponsors and Investigators for Conduct of Clinical Trials During the COVID-19 Pandemic in Kenya, Pharmacy and Poisons Board, April 2020.
+Guidance to Sponsors and Investigators for Conduct of Clinical Trials During Public health emergencies and pandemics in Kenya, Pharmacy and Poisons Board, April 2020.

-Contact the following for clarifications, comments or suggestions:
+Contact the following for clarifications, comments, or Suggestions:

-The Chief Executive Officer, Pharmacy and Poisons Board, P. O. Box 27663-00506, Nairobi, Kenya
+The Chief Executive Officer, Pharmacy and Poisons Board, P. O. Box 27663-00506, Nairobi, Kenya and Pandemics in Kenya 01/02/2022 Review date: 31/01/2027 Prepared by: in Awaya